-* If you are visiting from out-of-town and are unable to e-mail your photos in and return, you may stop by the Visitor Center between 10 a.m. and 4 p.m. and be processed as a "Walk-In."
+* If you are visiting from out-of-town and are unable to e-mail your photos in and return, you may stop by the Visitor Center between 10 a.m. and 4 p.m. to be processed as a "Walk-In."

 * Encourage your friends and family to complete the challenge!

 * Lone hikers: feel free to use our Facebook Page as a forum to connect with potential hiking companions.